rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 _The RKE2 install is available as of v2.5.6._

-For details on which OS versions were tested with RKE2, refer to the [RKE documentation.](https://docs.rke2.io/install/requirements/#operating-systems)
+For details on which OS versions were tested with RKE2, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/)

 Docker is not required for RKE2 installs.

+The Ingress should be deployed as DaemonSet to ensure your load balancer can successfully route traffic to all nodes.
+Currently, RKE2 deploys nginx-ingress as a deployment by default, so you will need to deploy it as a DaemonSet by following [these steps.]({{<baseurl>}}/rancher/v2.x/en/installation/resources/k8s-tutorials/ha-rke2/#5-configure-nginx-to-be-a-daemonset)

 ### Installing Docker